SangsooNam/chrome-github-jira-ticket-link/README.md

 # GitHub-JIRA Link Generator

-Chrome plugin to replace a pull request title to add a link to the Jira page
+Chrome extension to add a link to the JIRA ticket page on the pull request title.
+With this, you can easily navigate back to the JIRA ticket page from GitHub.

 ## How to use
 Click the plugin icon and set the `pattern` and the `url`.
 After refreshing the page, the matched title part will be converted to having a link.